lirik90/swagger2jsonschema/README.md

   -o, --output PATH  Directory to store schema files -p, --prefix TEXT  Prefix for JSON references (only for OpenAPI versions
                      before 3.0)
+  -H, --header TEXT  Extra header to use when getting a schema.
+May be
+                     specified multiple times.
   --stand-alone      Whether or not to de-reference JSON schemas --kubernetes       Enable Kubernetes specific processors --strict           Prohibits properties not in the schema
                      (additionalProperties: false)
+  --include-bodies   Include request and response bodies as if they are components.
   --help             Show this message and exit.
 ```